ktaranov/sqlserver-kit/Utilities/README.md

 Price: $250

 Devart Excel Add-ins allow you to work with database and cloud data in Microsoft Excel as with usual Excel spreadsheets.

-## Minion Enterprise
-<a id="minion-enterprise"></a>
-Download page: [Minion Enterprise]<br/>
-Release date: ?<br/>
-Support Version: 2008/2008R2/2012<br/>
-Author: MinionWare<br/>
-Free version: No<br/>
-Price: $1500

-Minion Enterprise was designed by database administrators (DBAs) specifically to address the issues that waste the most time and cause the most problems.
-Minion shrinks dozens of those one-at-a-time tasks down to a central process.
-And, it does this without the usual overhead of monitoring software.
-When you install Minion Enterprise, it automatically begins gathering data from instances across your enterprise.
-That single repository of data allows you to centrally audit, alert, report, and investigate your entire environment.
-Even better, it opens up a new world of central management: audit SQL and AD security, clone user permissions across servers, standardize and enforce SQL Server settings, automate error log searches, and so very much more.

 ## SQL Server Compression Estimator